iterative/dvc.org/content/blog/2022-03-31-training-and-saving-models-on-a-dedicated-runner.md

 At the end of this guide we will have set up the following:

-- A workflow on Github actions to train a model every time we change data, model code, or parameters;
+- A workflow on GitHub actions to train a model every time we change data, model code, or parameters;
 - Model training on an Amazon Web Services (AWS) instance that has been provisioned specifically for the training job;